vineethkumarv/sv-wiki/Control-Flow.md

 ![Untitled Diagram-Page-3 drawio (1)](https://user-images.githubusercontent.com/110447788/188300378-7daf30b0-062b-47c6-b265-bacb850aa0ed.png)

-In the above output, break statement is used inside the loop.
+In the above output, a break statement is used inside the loop.
 The output shows the value for index 0 & 1, after this break statement is encountered and display "Calling break"